DeveloperHarish98/Bus-Management-Application-Backend/README.md

 | **Backend Deployment** | ![Backend Deployment](Backend%20Deployment.png) |
 | **Database Deployment** | ![Database Deployment](Database%20Deployment.png) |

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the IND License - see the [LICENSE](LICENSE) file for details.

 ---